 Soon after the land leveled out, the forest opened up.
 The trees here were taller and older, and the terrain easier to traverse.
 The animals were a bit larger here, too.
 Filia grew more tense, recalling their encounters with the bird-animals, the great snake, and the spiders.
 She permitted Staun’s growing weariness to slow their pace, allowing her more time to look both for potential dangers and shelter.
 To her great relief, they came upon a berry thicket that actually bore fruit.
 She gathered some of the berries, alternately eating and storing the morsels.
 A plan formed in her head.

-She turned to Staun, who sat on the ground in a funk.
+She turned to Staun, who sat on the ground in a funk, his hands smeared with the juice of the berries she had given him.
 At least he isn’t rocking back and forth, she thought.

 “Staun,” she asked, “can you t’see any dragon wasp nests around?
 Old ones.
 I mean.”